 As parents age, physical and mental decline is an inevitable fact of life.
-Adult children will usually be faced with the prospect of caring for their elderly parents at some point.
+Adult children will usually face the prospect of caring for their elderly parents at some point.

 Before this life-altering transition occurs, it’s prudent to consider what’s involved.
 Having conversations with all of the parties involved will also help prepare everyone for what’s coming.

-Caring for senior parents must include protecting their physical, emotional, and mental well-being as they live out the final years of their lives.
+Caring for senior parents must include protecting their physical, emotional, and mental well-being and ensuring healthy aging as they live out the final years of their lives.

 Some activities are necessary to perform every day to ensure a person’s general well-being, including their physical and emotional health.
+In caregiving, these are called activities of daily living.
 If health issues make it impossible to perform these activities, a caregiver will need to provide assistance.

 • Self-care activities may include feeding, dressing, bathing, personal grooming, toilet hygiene, and moving about the home.